When: Thursday, August 16, 2018, 4-10 pm

-Where: River North, 420 N. Clark at Hubbard Street.
+Where: River North, 420 N. Clark on Hubbard Street between Clark and LaSalle

 Admission: $10 general admission.
 Benefits the USO of Illinois.